 Dwell time is the full period of time visitors spend on your site and it can impact SEO rankings.

-Going by research, content pieces ranging between 2,000 – 2,500 words do appear to rank more in search engine results.
+Going by research, content pieces ranging from 2,000 – 2,500 words do appear to rank more in search engine results.

 One more reason you need to create a highly useful and resourceful content piece is that when visitors save or bookmark your content on chrome, this will increase and improve SEO rankings of your website on Google.